Skip to main content

 Photo by: VisitBritain/Andrew Pickett

-People walking between shops, lit up from inside
+People walking between shops in an arcade, lit up from inside

 Cardiff Arcades